 How to cross the border (Allenby/King Hussein Bridge)

-Actually, all the borders are controlled by Israel, which makes crossing a border to Palestine more complicated.
+All the borders are controlled by Israel, which makes crossing a border to Palestine more complicated.

 - Leave Israel through Allenby (King Hussein) Bridge

-Enter into Israel through Allenby (King Hussein) Bridge
+Enter Israel through Allenby (King Hussein) Bridge

-1. Go to “Departure” building (Jordan)
+1. Go to the Departure building (Jordan)

-Go to “Departure” building.
+Go to the Departure building.

 2. Departure procedures

-At the booth no.3, pay 3 JD (2011) as a departure tax, then receive a paper (receipt).
+At booth no.3, pay 3 JD (2011) as a departure tax, then receive a paper (receipt).

 3. Wait for a bus